roman-milk/roman-milk.github.io/bareback-in-my-mom.md

+===

- ****** Bareback In My Mom Ch.
-06 ****** byGotBacon© This is a continuation of the "Bareback in my Mom" series.
+This is a continuation of the "Bareback in my Mom" series.
 Daniel, Amber, Jacob and Kim have gone to college, leaving Gary, Sarah, Jane and Jean at home.
 Jane and Jean are pregnant with Gary's babies.

  Kim and Amber have gone off the pill.
 I'll get to them later.